 We advise public companies and officers and directors with respect to insider trading issues, including the preparation of insider trading policies and related Rule 10b5-1 plans, and with respect to the securities issues related to executive compensation and employee benefit plans.

 Our attorneys advise clients with respect to the formation of US and offshore hedge funds, other private investment companies, and commodity pools, and with respect to SEC, Commodity Future Trading Commission ("CFTC") and state regulatory issues.
 We also draft offering documents for such clients.
 We also advise clients with respect to the formation and/or acquisition of investment advisers and broker-dealers and with respect to their SEC, SRO and state regulatory issues.

-The senior Securities Members at Gray Reed & McGraw are recognized as some of the top securities advisors in Texas and teach regularly at seminars covering a broad range of securities and corporate law topics.
-This level of expertise is especially beneficial for mid-size public companies, who seek to retain big firm talent in a smaller firm environment with a fee structure that is generally more favorable.
+The senior Securities Members at Gray Reed & McGraw have significant expertise, which is especially beneficial for mid-size public companies, who seek to retain big firm talent in a smaller firm environment with a fee structure that is generally more favorable.